mobina1380/mobina1380/README.md

 ---

-# 🚀 I am Artificial Intelligence Engineer • Data Scientist
+# 🚀 I am AI Engineer • Data Scientist

 Passionate about building intelligent systems using Artificial Intelligence, Deep Learning, and Multimodal Learning.
 I enjoy solving complex problems, exploring new technologies, and developing AI models that can understand speech, language, and human emotions.